harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 If you are using looping strategies on steps or step groups in a pipeline, and need to carry forward the output variables to consequtive steps or with in the loop, you can use `<+strategy.iteration>` to denote the iteration count.

-### We need to pull deployments events from harness to datadog/custom when any PROD deployment is successful.
+### We need to pull deployments events from Harness to datadog/custom when any PROD deployment is successful.

 You can use Webhook notifications to post the pipeline event to an endpoint and you can review and use the JSON Harness posts to your webhook endpoint

-###  Can we use command step for custom stage

-No this is not supported as of now, as currently command step is only applicable in ssh/winrm type deployment

 ### Can I use the same cluster for running the Harness Delegate and containerized step group(s), or is it required to use separate clusters ?